Do you only have 30 bucks for a pair of headphones? Here are the best cans under $30.

 Frequently Asked Questions (FAQ)

-Buying headphones for around $30 is the low point at which you can still get a solid pair that will be comfortable and enjoyable to listen to.
+Buying headphones for around $30 is the low point at which you can still get a great pair with a comfortable design that’s enjoyable to listen to.
 The build quality might not be top-notch, but at least you won’t feel bad if you accidentally drop them.

 But if you’re looking for over-ear and on-ear headphones, we advise against spending even less as the quality won’t be up to par.

 Also, you can’t expect noise cancelling headphones as you won’t find any.
-Headphones with wireless features are pretty rare, too.
-You have to pay more to get that.
+Good headphones with wireless features are pretty rare, too.
+You have to pay more for new headphones to get that.

 Want to know which are the best Bluetooth headphones on the market?